aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 ### Step 2: Fill in the application form

-There is information provided in the application form regarding the individual products and resources.
+There is information provided in the application form regarding the individual products and resources, that you should read before making product selections.

 !!! info "**Transcription section**"

     * There is a special section dedicated to projects that wish to use transcription services.
 This is to simplify the process of selecting the correct underlying resources for people who just want to run some transcriptions.
-    * If you are not are not using Transcriber, or if you just want to choose your own selection of compute and storage resources, you can just answer "No" to whether this is a Transcriber project.
+    * If you are not are not using Transcriber, or if you just want to choose your own selection of compute and storage resources, you can just answer "No" to whether or not this is a Transcriber project.

 !!! info "**NOTE:** Allocations are made for whole calendar months, starting from the first day of the current month"